+Proficiency in the following areas to be demonstrated through examination or by passing each of the following with a minimum grade of B:

+- C504 Keyboard Skills Review (1 cr.)
+For sightreading, transposition, modulation, and figured bass.
+This proficiency must be met before enrolling in C524 Organ Improvisation. - C510 Service Playing Review (1 cr.)
+For console conducting, hymn playing, accompanying, and score reading. - M576 Survey of Organ Literature (1 cr.)
+For review of organ literature and related instrument design and performance practices.
+The organ literature proficiency exam or M576 must be passed before enrolling in M675, M676, M677, or M678.

-Keyboard Skills and Service Playing Proficiency.
-Ability in sight reading, transposition, score reading and reduction, figured bass, improvisation, console conducting, and hymn playing as demonstrated by examination or by passing C504 Keyboard Skills Review (1 cr.) (for keyboard skills and improvisation) and C510 Service Playing Review (1 cr.) (for console conducting, hymn playing, accompanying, and score reading).
-Students must take both parts of the proficiency examination in their first semester of enrollment; with organ department permission, they may take specific examinations for a second time in their second semester of enrollment.
-For any examination not passed, students must pass C504 Keyboard Skills Review or C510 Service Playing Review as appropriate.
+Students must take all proficiency examinations before or within their first semester of enrollment; with organ department permission, they may take specific examinations for a second time in their second semester of enrollment.
+For any examination not passed, students must pass the relevant review course.
+Successful completion of C504 and/or C510 will satisfy the keyboard proficiency requirement for this degree.